tkuo-tkuo/DeepMutationOperators/README.md

    Brief Operator Description: Add noise to a portion of training dataset
    Implementation:
    1. A specific amount of samples is chosen independently and exclusivel based on mutation ratio.
 See the illustration in DR Implementation step i.
    2. Noises are appended on each of the selected datasets.
-Since raw data in the training dataset are rescaled in the range between 0 and 1, the value of noises follows normal distribution, where standard deviation parameter is a user-configurable parameter with default value 0.1 and mean is 0.
+Since raw data in the training dataset and test dataset have bben standardized with 0 mean and unit standard deviation, the value of noises follows normal distribution, where standard deviation parameter is a user-configurable parameter with default value 0.1 and mean is 0.

    Input: training dataset, training model, and mutation ratio
    Output: mutated training dataset and copied training model